privacyidea/privacyidea/doc/configuration/tokenconfig/sms.rst

 a list of the ready made modules.

-In the ``SMS configuration`` text area you can enter the configuration, which contents is very much dependant on the selected provider module.
+In the ``SMS configuration`` text area you can enter the configuration, which contents is very much dependent on the selected provider module.

 The HTTP and the Sipgate module provide a preset-button, which give you an idea of the configuration.